How I built my dividend portfolio

 Step #2 – Consider owning what the big fish own!

-Beyond the metrics above, here’s the obvious: consider owning what the big mutual funds and ETFs own.
-If these stocks have been good enough for a multi-billion-dollar fund money manager for the last decade or more they might be suitable for you.
-This is essentially skimming the index.
+Use some low-cost ETFs as a index skimmer.
+Meaning, if these stocks have been good enough for a multi-billion-dollar fund money manager for the last decade or more they might be suitable for you.
+This is essentially what I mean by skimming the index.

-To skim the index, I use ETFs like XIU and XIC in Canada although others will do!
+To skim the index, I use ETFs like XIU in Canada although others will do!

 Step #3 – Consider diversifying by sector